 Describe alternatives that are considered in this application.
 Alternatives should include a consideration of all possible means by which the purpose and need of the proposed activity could be accomplished in the specific instance taking account of the interest of the applicant in the activity.
 The no-go alternative must in all cases be included in the assessment phase as the baseline against which the impacts of the other alternatives are assessed.
-The determination of whether site or activity (including different processes etc.) or both is appropriate needs to be informed by the specific circumstances of the activity and its environment.
-After receipt of this report the competent authority may also request the applicant to assess additional alternatives that could possibly accomplish the purpose and need of the proposed activity if it is clear that realistic alternatives have not been considered to a reasonable extent.
+The determination of whether site or activity (including different processes etc.) or both is appropriate needs to be informed by the specific circumstances of the applicant to assess additional alternatives that could possibly accomplish the purpose and need of the proposed activity if it is clear that realistic alternatives have not been considered to a reasonable extent.